Breaking the Bond

 The bond between a father and a child is a bond that is difficult to understand.
 Whereas a mother has 9 months to bond with a child and build a connection from conception, fathers must work a little harder at it.
 It is like a stranger meeting someone else’s child for the first time and accepting the responsibility to be their provider.
 The intent is there, but the bond must be forged.
 It is a difficult bond to understand and one that must be built over time with hard work and dedication.
 This was the case with Danny and Jason.

 Danny had great dreams for Jason from the moment his son was born, and there was hardly ever an occasion where you would see one without the other.
 He planned to instill in him all the things a man should be and teach him important lessons such as never pick a battle but never run from a fight, treat women with respect but never be their doormat, repay all his debts, never make a promise he couldn’t keep and above all else be a man of his word.
-Unfortunately for Danny, the dreams of the father are often unrealized by the child.
+Unfortunately for Danny, the father's dreams are often unrealized by the child.
 His son, Jason, was a quiet and meek child.
 Short and thin in stature, he couldn’t catch a ball when it was thrown to him and had horrible hand-to-eye coordination.
 When he was ten, where most boys his age were outside running and tackling each other in a game of football, Jason spent his time indoors drawing, coloring, and keeping to himself.
 The only friends he cared to have were his two younger sisters.

 “Come on Jason concentrate!”
 Danny yelled sternly.